Need a Roof Inspection?📞Call (806) 622-6041

 When Is Roof Rot Covered by Insurance?

-Insurance coverage for roof rot depends on the cause:
+Insurance coverage for roof rot depends on the cause and timing.
+Our expertise in documentation and claim presentation significantly improves approval rates:

-• COVERED: Rot resulting from sudden storm damage (hail, wind, ice dams)
+• • Rot resulting from sudden storm damage

 Preventing Roof Rot in West Texas